-Candidates are provided the opportunity to complete an exit survey via a link when checking their test results in their TMU© account.
+Candidates can complete an exit survey via a link when checking their test results in their TMU© account.
 The survey is confidential and will not affect the outcome of any test.
 You are encouraged to complete the survey questions with honest feedback regarding the examination process to help improve the testing process.